Optically trapped Feshbach molecules of fermionic 161Dy and 40K: Preparation of pure molecular samples

-Stage (3): We then proceed with the purification of the molecular sample.
-The depth of the ODT is further decreased to a value such that only the molecules, perfectly levitated by ${B'}_{\rm {mol}}$, are kept in the trap.
+Stage (3): We proceed with the purification of the molecular sample.
+The depth of the ODT is decreased to about $U_{\rm DyK}=k_B\times\SI{220}{\nano\kelvin}$, so that only the molecules, perfectly levitated at ${B'}_{\rm {mol}}$, are kept in the trap.
 This naturally leads to a SG separation of the three components.
 Figure \ref{Fig2:Spilling} demonstrates the SG separation process, showing a series of absorption images of the three clouds, taken at different hold times.
-The end of the magnetic field association sweep occurs at $t=0$.
+The end of the magnetic field association sweep corresponds to $t=0$.
 The molecular cloud remains at the same vertical position ($z=0$) and does not expand, confirming that the molecules are indeed kept in the trap.
 Dy and K are instead accelerated vertically, being over- and under-levitated, respectively.
 In the figure the motion appears as a parabolic trajectory with positive (Dy) and negative (K) curvature.
 The magnetic field for the purification is chosen in order to maximize the difference in accelerations between the three clouds (Sec.\,\ref{SubSec:MagnMomentSpect}), while minimizing molecular losses (Sec.\,\ref{Sec:Lifetime}).
 After \SI{4}{\milli\second} the atomic clouds are far enough from the ODT that they can no longer be recaptured.
 At this point we are left with a pure molecular sample.
 We note that a similar purification scheme, based on magnetic levitation and SG separation, was demonstrated for optically trapped RbCs Feshbach molecules in Ref.\,\cite{Koeppinger2014poo}.

-Stage (4): The magnetic field strength $B$ and the gradient $B'_{\rm{mol}}$ are finally ramped to their target values.
+Stage (4): The magnetic field strength $B$ is finally ramped to its target value within typically 0.5 ms, and the magnetic field gradient is varied accordingly to follow $B'_{\rm{mol}}$.
 The trapping conditions (trap frequencies, depth, geometry) are modified depending on the specific measurement we want to perform with the pure sample of DyK Feshbach molecules in the last stage of the experimental cycle.